aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 pub struct Map;
 ```

-Then users of the module see the paths like `collections::list::List`, which needlessly duplicates list.
-To work around this, code like this instead get's written as
+Then users of the module see the paths like `collections::list::List`, which needlesly duplicates list.
+To work around this, code like this tends to get written as

 ```rust
 // collections/src/lib.rs